api3dao/signed-api/packages/signed-api/README.md

 The path to the configuration file in the AWS S3 bucket.
 Required when `CONFIG_SOURCE` is set to `aws-s3`.

-### Configuration file
+### Configuration files

-The API is configured via `signed-api.json` configuration file.
+The API is configured via combination of `signed-api.json` and `secrets.env` configuration files.
+All expressions of a form `${SECRET_NAME}` are referring to values from secrets and are interpolated inside the `signed-api.json` at runtime.
+You are advised to put sensitive information inside secrets file.

 #### `endpoints`